Soccer-Okafor strike sees Salzburg to historic win over Sevilla | Sports-Games

 Salzburg finished as runners-up in Group G with 10 points from their six matches, one behind pool winners Lille.
 Sevilla ended in third place and will play in the Europa League playoff round.
 The first half had little goal-mouth action but the game burst into life after the break as Salzburg were helped by a second yellow card for Sevilla’s key midfielder Joan Jordan on 65 minutes.

-It was the only occasion where either keeper was worked in the first half, though Sevilla defender Jules Kounde headed wide from a corner with the best chance of the opening period.
+It was the only occasion when either keeper was tested in the first half, though Sevilla defender Jules Kounde headed wide from a corner with the best chance of the opening period.
 Sevilla should have been ahead minutes after the break when Munir El Haddadi had a free header six yards from goal but saw his effort come back of the crossbar.

 It was a big chance the visitors would rue missing as Salzburg went up the other end and scored with an excellent team goal.
 They finally managed to string passes together and Karim Adeyemi was worked into space on the left.
 His low cross into the box was turned in by Swiss forward Okafor.

-Sevilla’s night got worse on 65 minutes when Jordan received a deserved second booking for pulling back the pacey Adeyemi and they were left to find two goals with 10 men.
-Salzburg were able to comfortably hold out to the end, with Rakitic’s first half shot the only one Sevilla, who are second in Spain's LaLiga, could muster on target.
+Sevilla’s night got worse on 65 minutes when Jordan received a deserved second booking for pulling back the pacey Adeyemi and they were left needing to find two goals with 10 men.
+Salzburg were able to comfortably hold out to the end, with Rakitic’s first-half shot the only one Sevilla, who are second in Spain's LaLiga, could muster on target.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)